-In May 2021, the Company's Board of Directors approved a resolution to dispose of land and buildings located at Sanchong District of New Taipei City.
+In May 2021, the Company's Board of Directors approved a resolution to dispose land and buildings located at Sanchong District of New Taipei City.
 The assets amounting to \$73,452 were classified as non-current assets held for sale.
-Part of the abovementioned assets have been sold in January and June 2022, of which the considerations amounted to \$46,941 and the carrying amounts amounted to \$22,572.
+Part of the abovementioned assets have been sold in January and June 2022, of which the consideration amounted to \$46,401 and the carrying amount of the property disposed amounted to \$22,572, respectively, resulting in a disposal gain of \$23,829.

 For the year ended December 31, 2022, under the impact of Covid-19 pandemic and the overall economic environment, the management assessed that the abovementioned assets no longer meet the criteria of classification of assets as held for sale.
-Therefore, the asset amounting to \$50,880 was reclassified to property, plant and equipment.
-The reclassification would not have a significant impact on the Company's financing and operating activities for the years ended December 31, 2022 and 2021.
+Therefore, the carrying amount of the assets classified as held for sale of \$50,880 was reclassified to property, plant and equipment.